Romans Series Overview - Intro and 'Are There Two Evangels?'

 But why Paul?
 Shouldn’t we learn about Jesus?
 I mean, He’s the proposed Savior of the Scriptures – not Paul, right?

 That is a heavy statement that will immediately shut off most, and I guess that’s fine.
 If God intended Scripture to reach everyone’s ears, then He would have made it reach everyone’s ears.
 This study is for everyone, but it is not to everyone.
 It is for anyone, but it is to honest truth seekers.
 How will you be able to tell?
-Well, I guess you’ll have to read on to find out.

 Before the death of Christ, God kept the world out of his affairs with Israel – law or otherwise.
 Oh, he used the world to mold Israel, sure (take their deliverance from Egypt, for example, or their multiple raids through the lands of Canaan,) but he never exclusively worked outside of the Jews.
-They were His chosen people, and the covenant contracted with Abraham in Rom.
-12:1-3 is the beginning of Israel’s history – a promise, to Abraham, to be the forefather of a great nation.
+They were His chosen people, and the covenant contracted with Abraham in Gen. 12:1-3 is the beginning of Israel’s history – a promise, to Abraham, to be the forefather of a great nation.
 Such a grand promise is not given to any other nation!
 It is only Israel’s history (the good, the bad, and the ugly) documented by the Old Testament – no other nation receives this careful treatment from God.

 Jesus explicitly claimed that the goal of His life on earth was to fulfill the law (Matt.
 5:17,) which, again, was given to the Israelites – not the entire world.
 And, during His earthly ministry, says in Matthew 15:24, “I was not commissioned except for the lost sheep of the House of Israel.”
 He even goes as far as to call a Canaanite woman a “dog” two verses later!